he-dev/SmartConfig/README.md

 ## Hallo SmartConfig! - Getting started

+Ok, let's get started!

-This short tutorial shows how to start using **`SmartConfig`**.
+In this short tutorial I'll show you how to use **`SmartConfig`**.
+It's short because it's so simple to use.

 We will use two basic data sources namely the `App.config` for the connection string and the setting table name so that we can access our final setting storage which is a database.

 ### Using `AppConfigSource`

-In the `App.config` file we need to add two settings: a connection string named _ExampleDb_ and the table name with the key _SettingsTableName_ in the `appSettings` section:
+In the `App.config` we need to add two settings: a connection string named _ExampleDb_ and the table name with the key _SettingsTableName_ in the `appSettings` section:

 #### `app.config`
 ```xml